-- 280. On and after August 22, 2008, when the CBE regulation was amended, Gilead could have unilaterally strengthened its TDF Drug labels post-FDA approval based on "newly acquired information," i.e., information that was not previously presented to the FDA. - 281.
-Gilead could have strengthened the Warnings, Precautions, and Adverse Events sections of its labels unilaterally, without requiring prior FDA approval, based on, among other things: increasing post-approval evidence that patients with and without preexisting risk factors were experiencing kidney and bone adverse effects with a frequency greater than reported in Gilead's clinical trials; expanding post-approval evidence that all patients are at risk for TDF-induced nephrotoxicity, meaning that doctors should monitor all patients for multiple indicators of renal function, including tubular dysfunction; and Gilead's own post-approval determinations to give stronger warnings regarding the exact same TDF Drugs in the EU. - 282.
+- 272. On and after August 22, 2008, when the CBE regulation was amended, Gilead could have unilaterally strengthened its TDF Drug labels post-FDA approval based on "newly acquired information," i.e., information that was not previously presented to the FDA. - 273.
+Gilead could have strengthened the Warnings, Precautions, and Adverse Events sections of its labels unilaterally, without requiring prior FDA approval, based on, among other things: increasing post-approval evidence that patients with and without preexisting risk factors were experiencing kidney and bone adverse effects with a frequency greater than reported in Gilead's clinical trials; expanding post-approval evidence that all patients are at risk for TDF-induced nephrotoxicity, meaning that doctors should monitor all patients for multiple indicators of renal function, including tubular dysfunction; and Gilead's own post-approval determinations to give stronger warnings regarding the exact same TDF Drugs in the EU. - 274.
 Except for Stribild, Gilead's clinical trials of the TDF Drugs, upon which FDA approval was based, did not show significant nephrotoxicity of TDF, despite preclinical evidence demonstrating that TDF could be highly toxic to kidneys and bones.
 However, once Gilead started marketing TDF, patients quickly began experiencing TDF's nephrotoxic effects, some severe and irreversible.
-Although the FDA became aware, after the clinical trials through adverse frequency or severity of adverse events, injury, or risk associated with TDF.

-283. On May 21, 2007, Gilead changed its Viread label to instruct doctors to calculate event reporting, that TDF was injuring patients' kidneys and bones, it did not know the true

-283. On May 21, 2007, Gilead changed its Viread label to instruct doctors to calculate creatinine clearance in all patients before initiating treatment with TDF and as clinically appropriate during therapy.
+Although the FDA became aware, after the clinical trials through adverse event reporting, that TDF was injuring patients' kidneys and bones, it did not know the true frequency or severity of adverse events, injury, or risk associated with TDF. - 275.
+On May 21, 2007, Gilead changed its Viread label to instruct doctors to calculate creatinine clearance in all patients before initiating treatment with TDF and as clinically appropriate during therapy.
 Gilead recommended the monitoring of creatinine clearance and serum phosphorus only for patients at risk of renal impairment.

-284. This warning remained inadequate because it failed to instruct doctors to frequently monitor all patients for sufficiently sensitive markers of kidney function that could detect early signs of nephrotoxicity and thus prevent or lessen the harm of TDF.
+276. This warning remained inadequate because it failed to instruct doctors to frequently monitor all patients for sufficiently sensitive markers of kidney function that could detect early signs of nephrotoxicity and thus prevent or lessen the harm of TDF.
 As Gilead had known since at least 2002, TDF was injuring patients with no preexisting risk factors for kidney impairment.
 Gilead's May 21, 2007 label change perpetuated the false distinction between patients "at risk" for TDF-induced nephrotoxicity and everyone else.
 But as subsequent studies would make clear, while there may be certain factors that increase a patient's risk of TDF-induced renal damage, all TDF patients are at risk-making frequent, careful monitoring of all patients essential for safe use of the drug.

-285. As clinicians' experience with TDF grew, the medical literature recognized that even if TDF may not frequently impair kidneys' glomerular function-as measured by serum creatinine or creatinine clearance-in the absence of established risk factors, TDF-induced damage to kidneys' tubular function is much more common and cannot be adequately predicted by traditional risk factors for kidney impairment or detected by monitoring for glomerular function.
+277. As clinicians' experience with TDF grew, the medical literature recognized that even if TDF may not frequently impair kidneys' glomerular function-as measured by serum creatinine or creatinine clearance-in the absence of established risk factors, TDF-induced damage to kidneys' tubular function is much more common and cannot be adequately predicted by traditional risk factors for kidney impairment or detected by monitoring for glomerular function.
 These new studies demonstrated a heightened risk to all patients, leading study authors to conclude that all patients must be frequently monitored for markers of tubular function-e.g., serum phosphorus, in addition to creatinine clearance.